 BA (Hons) Fashion Pattern Cutting

-Prepare yourself for a successful career as a pattern cutter for contemporary fashion by contributing innovative solutions through traditional craft.
+Prepare yourself for career as a pattern cutter for contemporary fashion by contributing innovative solutions and traditional craft skills.

 Take a tour of LCF's world renowned fashion library, ideal for research and study.